Learning Generalizable Tool-use Skills through Trajectory Generation: INTRODUCTION

 Our goal is to train a policy to solve various manipulation tasks with multiple tools, including tools that were not seen during training.
 We propose a novel approach, ToolGen, which learns tool-use skills via trajectory generation and sequential pose optimization.
-Given the scene, the goal, and a set of available tools, ToolGen first scores the different tools and selects a tool to use for the task.
-It then generates a point cloud of a tool in the desired initial pose, and it subsequently predicts how this generated tool would need to move to perform the task.
-Finally, we sequentially align the selected tool to the generated tool to extract the actions for the agent to execute.
+Given the scene, the goal, and a tool, ToolGen first generates a point cloud of a tool in the desired initial pose, and it subsequently predicts how this generated tool would move to perform the task.
+Finally, we sequentially align the actual tool to the generated tool to extract the actions for the agent to execute.
+Fig~\ref{fig:pull} offers an overview of our task setting and ToolGen's outputs.
 We evaluate ToolGen against several baselines in deformable object manipulation with diverse tasks, goals, and tools.
 Impressively, with just a single model trained across all tasks and tools, ToolGen significantly outperforms the baselines and generalizes to many novel tools.
 Further, ToolGen achieves this despite being trained on demonstrations from just one tool for each task.

 To summarize our contribution, we propose ToolGen, which represents tool use via trajectory generation.
-We have shown that generating a point cloud trajectory can effectively capture the essence of tool use, i.e. how the tool should be placed in relation to the dough and how it should move over time, which allows us to generalize to a variety of unseen tools and goals.
+We have shown that generating a point cloud trajectory of the tool can effectively capture the essence of tool use, i.e. how the tool should be placed in relation to the dough and how it should move over time, which allows us to generalize to a variety of unseen tools and goals.
+Furthermore, we transfer the policy to the real world without any finetuning to demonstrate our method's effectiveness on three real world manipulation tasks with unseen novel tools and different goals.